Břeclav

 Břeclav (/cs/; Lundenburg) is a town in the South Moravian Region of the Czech Republic.
 It has about 25,000 inhabitants.
-Located at the Czech-Austrian state border and near the Czech–Slovak state border, it is an important railway hub.
+The town is located on the Thaya River in the Lower Morava Valley, at the border with Austria and near the border with Slovakia.
+It is an important railway hub.

+For a large part of its feudal history, Břeclav was owned by the Liechtenstein family.
+The town proper is surrounded by the Lednice–Valtice Cultural Landscape, which is an UNESCO World Heritage Site.

 Administrative division

 Břeclav consists of three municipal parts (in brackets population according to the 2021 census):